mmbman/Katagiri/jewel-mirror-awareness.md

 #### Commentary:

 “Meaning” here refers to the real dharma, something behind the song; the real meaning.
 So the dharma which has been transmitted is more than words.
-Yet it responds to the inquiring impulse --if you look for it you can find it.
+Yet it responds to the inquiring impulse – if you look for it you can find it.
 There is an interacting communication, a communion, between the snow and the silver bowl, the snowy heron and the snowy world.
 And that communion is completely beyond words and language.

 There is a very famous story of Rinzai, or Lin Chi in Chinese, told in the Record of Lin Chi.
 Rinzai said: “The true man without rank is going and coming through your nose and eyes and ears; if you don’t know this yet, look.”
 A monk came up to him and said, what is the true man without rank?
 Rinzai immediately grasped the monk and shook him, saying “Speak!
 Speak!”